Long poem: Concerns and controversies

-Fears of the writer
+Writer's problem

 Long poem authors sometimes find great difficulty in making the entire poem coherent and/or deciding on a way to end it or wrap it up.
 Fear of failure is also a common concern, that perhaps the poem will not have as great an impact as intended.
 Since many long poems take the author's lifetime to complete, this concern is especially troubling to anyone who attempts the long poem.
 Ezra Pound is an example of this dilemma, with his poem The Cantos.
 As the long poem's roots lie in the epic, authors of the long poem often feel an intense pressure to make their long poems the defining literature of the national identity or the shared identity of a large group of people.
 The American long poem is under pressure from its European predecessors, revealing a special variety of this anxiety.
 Walt Whitman achieved this idea of characterizing the American identity in Song of Myself.
 Thus, when the author feels that their work fails to reach such a caliber or catalyze a change within the intended audience, they might consider the poem a failure as a whole.

 Poets attempting to write a long poem often struggle to find the right form or combination of forms to use.
 Since the long poem itself cannot be strictly defined by one certain form, a challenge lies in choosing the most effective form.